Student Code of Conduct 4.402

 - Physical abuse, bullying, verbal abuse, threats, intimidation, harassment, stalking, coercion and/or other reckless conduct which threatens or endangers the health or safety of self or others, including but not limited through the use of social media and electronic communication.

 - Sexual harassment, sexual assault, sexual abuse, or stalking on College premises or at College sponsored or supervised activities.
-Refer to Administrative Procedure 3.403 Anti-Discrimination, Harassment, Violence, and Retaliation Policy and Procedure for more detailed information.
+Refer to Administrative Procedure 3.403 Sex Discrimination, Sexual Misconduct and Interpersonal Violence Policy and Procedure for more detailed information.

 - Discrimination or harassment on the basis of race, color, national origin, ancestry, sex/gender, age, religion, disability, pregnancy, veteran status, marital status, sexual orientation (including gender-related identity), order of protection status, or any other status protected by applicable federal, state or local law.
-Refer to Administrative Procedure 3.402 Equal Opportunity and Affirmative Action Statement for more detailed information.
+Refer to Administrative Procedure 3.402 Notice of Nondiscrimination for more detailed information.

 - Attempted or actual theft and/or damage to property of the College or property of a member of the College community or other personal or public property.